9 Things You May Not Know About the Fair Credit Reporting Act - But Should

 If you ask for a copy of your credit report and verify your identity, a credit bureau must provide it to you.
-Consumers are entitled to one free credit report every 12 months from each of the three major credit bureaus.
+Consumers are entitled to one free credit report every 12 months from each of the three nationwide credit bureaus.

 Ready to get your free credit report?
 Please review instructions here.